msess/exams/README.md

 9. Send a pull request to the MSESS/exams repository
 10. You may delete your fork of the exam bank once you are sure the pull request has been accepted.

-The folder structure and names (Capitalization, spacing, dashes, and keywords shown above) are crucial.
+NOTE: The folder structure and names (Capitalization, spacing, dashes, and keywords shown above) are crucial.
 Please take a look at other exams that have already been uploaded to see how to capitalize and name files.

 ## For admins only